dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 excerpt: ""
 ---

+> Entire world stunned as local man "pantses" US Congress just to show
+> them all as the dickless sycophants they are...

 ![](/img/posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse/)

 There is an engineered collapse coming.
+It is not in American interests and there are those among you, both rich and powerful, who are betting against America.
+In the age of data science, you cannot bet against America and win.
+You will be ruthlessly destroyed and your image tarnished until the end of time if you dare to bet against America.

-It is likely the that your leaders in name have no idea whats coming because they are going to take the fall for much of this -- therefore, it's far more likely to be people 1&#deg; away from them.
+It is likely that your leaders in name have no idea whats coming because they are going to take the fall for much of this -- therefore, it's far more likely to be people 1&#deg; away from them.
 After all, the man who is bound by all the money and fame and status they might lose is not truly free.
 Our leaders will only be able to stop this if they work together and if the people of democracies are willing to let the petty accusations go.

 There are *certain* trends that the rich and powerful seek to distract you from. individually, each trend is not very significant.